University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 - 1483 out of 1529 fragments mapped.
 Is this a good number?

 ### 6.2 Run `fastANI` over the remaning samples
 Now run `fastANI` over the remaining samples using the below.
 You need to create a script and copy the contents below into it and then save and run.
-You learnt how to do this earlier in this practical.
+You learnt how to do this earlier in the practical.

 ```bash
 #!/bin/bash